formabble/releases/docs/docs/shards/shards/Http/Read.md

 </div>

-This shard reads incoming HTTP requests from a client connection, parses its components, and returns them as a table.
+This shard reads incoming HTTP requests from a client connection, parses its components, and outputs them as a table.
 This shard should be used in conjunction with the Http.Server shard to handle incoming requests.

 ## Details